googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 **NOTE: The express middleware provided by this library handles this automatically for you.
 These instructions are for there case where you may want to handle this manually.**

-If you use [@google-cloud/trace-agent][trace-agent] module, then this module will set the Cloud Logging [LogEntry][LogEntry] `trace` property based on the current trace context when available.
-That correlation allows you to [view log entries][trace-viewing-log-entries] inline with trace spans in the Cloud Trace Viewer.
+If you use [@google-cloud/trace-agent](https://www.npmjs.com/package/@google-cloud/trace-agent) module, then this module will set the Cloud Logging [LogEntry](https://cloud.google.com/logging/docs/reference/v2/rpc/google.logging.v2#logentry) `trace` property based on the current trace context when available.
+That correlation allows you to [view log entries](https://cloud.google.com/trace/docs/viewing-details#log_entries) inline with trace spans in the Cloud Trace Viewer.
 Example:

 ![Logs in Trace Example](https://raw.githubusercontent.com/googleapis/nodejs-logging-winston/master/doc/images/winston-logs-in-trace.png)